Roids-Fitness/RoidsFitnessDocs/README.md

 23. moment-timezone: Library extending Moment.js to support working with time zones.
 When storing data from the backend to the database, date and time objects are converted to UTC when converted to BSON.
 This is used to correctly store time in AEST.

 24. mongoose: Object Data Modeling (ODM) library for MongoDB and Node.js.
 Allows the connection between express and MongoDB.

+## Project Outcome
+The main project outcome was that the MVP features were achieved.
+On the frontend, the home page, register page, login page, calendar page and the class details page were completed.
+On the backend, routes were completed for creating class, updating class, deleting class, retrieve user by id, updating user and deleting user in additional to the functionality of the frontend which were:
+- creating user - register page
+- user authentication - login page and logout functionality
+- getting classes - calendar page
+- updating participantList and updating savedClasses - class detail signup page
+- getting classes by id - class details page

+Through the user production testing phase, most of the stakeholders were satisfied with the full-stack application, given that it meets the minimal requirement for Roids Fitness' business use.
+Some feedback were given to improve the calendar UI for a more professional look and others say that the amount of features felt lackluster and wished for more.

+Due to time restraints, many of the additional features could not be completed.
+An additional 2 months was proposed by the development team to complete the fully fledged app with a salary expectation of at least $20,000 AUD.
+The 2-month project plan proposes:
+- Admin functionality to create and modify classes
+- User update details
+- Filtering options on the calendar
+- Added security through better encryption and secure cloud storage